Watrick117/Conway_ePaper/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** Watrick117, Conway_ePaper, twitter_handle, PatrickHWoltman@gmail.com, Conway_ePaper, Conway's Game of Life on e-Paper
+*** Watrick117, Conway_ePaper, @PatrickWoltman, PatrickHWoltman@gmail.com, Conway_ePaper, Conway's Game of Life on e-Paper
 -->